 Research

 My research lies at the interface of biology, statistical physics and applied mathematics.
 I use a collection of empirical, statistical and modelling methods to investigate, from experiments, the mechanisms responsible for the collective behaviours of animals, including insect societies or fish shoals.
-In particular, I have strong interests in collective motion, i.e. how social groups move together through space in a synchronised and coordinated manner.
+In particular, I have strong interests in use of space and movements, i.e. how social groups move together through space in a synchronised and coordinated manner.

 pictures with moving animal groups